-25.2 Commencement of a batsman's innings
+25.2 Commencement of a batter's innings

-The innings of the first two batsmen, and that of any new batsman on the resumption of play after a call of Time, shall commence at the call of Play.
-At any other time, a batsman's innings shall be considered to have commenced when that batsman first steps onto the field of play.
+The innings of the first two batters, and that of any new batter on the resumption of play after a call of Time, shall commence at the call of Play.
+At any other time, a batter's innings shall be considered to have commenced when that batter first steps onto the field of play.

-25.3 Restriction on batsman commencing an innings
+25.3 Restriction on batter commencing an innings

-25.3.1 If a member of the batting side has unserved Penalty time, (see clause 24.2.7), that player shall not be permitted to bat until that Penalty time has been served.
-However,
+- 25.3.1 If a member of the batting side has unserved Penalty time, (see clause 24.2.7), that player shall not be permitted to bat until that Penalty time has been served.
+However, even if the unserved Penalty time has not expired, that player may bat after his side has lost 5 wickets. - 25.3.2 A member of the batting side's Penalty time is served during Playing time.
+In the event of an unscheduled stoppage, the stoppage time after the batter notifies an umpire in person that he is able to participate shall count as Penalty time served.

-- even if the unserved Penalty time has not expired, that player may bat after his side has lost 5 wickets. - 25.3.2 A member of the batting side's Penalty time is served during Playing time.
-In the event of an unscheduled stoppage, the stoppage time after the batsman notifies an umpire in person that he is able to participate shall count as Penalty time served.
+25.4 Batter retiring

-25.4 Batsman retiring
+25.4.1 A batter may retire at any time during his innings when the ball is dead.
+The umpires, before allowing play to proceed, shall be informed of the reason for a batter retiring.

-- 25.4.1 A batsman may retire at any time during his innings when the ball is dead.
-The umpires, before allowing play to proceed, shall be informed of the reason for a batsman retiring. - 25.4.2 If a batsman retires because of illness, injury or any other unavoidable cause, that batsman is entitled to resume his innings.
-If for any reason this does not happen, that batsman is to be recorded as 'Retired not out'. - 25.4.3 If a batsman retires for any reason other than as in clause 25.4.2, the innings of that batsman may be resumed only with the consent of the opposing captain.
-If for any reason his innings is not resumed, that batsman is to be recorded as 'Retired out'. - 25.
-25.4.4 If after retiring a batsman resumes his innings, subject to the requirements of clauses 25.4.2 and 25.4.3, it shall be only at the fall of a wicket or the retirement of another batsman.
+- 25.4.2 If a batter retires because of illness, injury or any other unavoidable cause, that batter is entitled to resume his innings.
+If for any reason this does not happen, that batter is to be recorded as 'Retired not out'. - 25.4.3 If a batter retires for any reason other than as in clause 25.4.2, the innings of that batter may be resumed only with the consent of the opposing captain.
+If for any reason his innings is not resumed, that batter is to be recorded as 'Retired out'. - 25.
+25.4.4 If after retiring a batter resumes his innings, subject to the requirements of clauses 25.4.2 and 25.4.3, it shall be only at the fall of a wicket or the retirement of another batter.